Spike and slab Bayesian sparse principal component analysis: Simulation study

+where $\iota < 1$ is fixed.
+In the simulation study, we fix $\iota = 0.1$.
 Another strategy we adopted is the path-following strategy proposed by \citet{rockova16}.
-First, we chose a vector containing a sequence of values of $\lambda_0$, $\{\lambda_0^{(1)}, \dots, \lambda_0^{(I)}$\}, where $\lambda_0^{(1)} = \lambda_1 + 2\sqrt{\rho_{\min}}$---$\rho_{\min}$ is the smallest eigenvalue of $X'X/(n-1)$---and $\lambda_0^{(I)} = p^2\log p$.
-Next, we obtained an initial value of $\theta$ using the conventional PCA and repeated the following process: At $i$-th step, set $\lambda_0 = \lambda_0^{(i)}$ and chose the input values as their output values obtained from the $i-1$-th step.
+First, we chose a vector containing a sequence of values of $\lambda_0$, $\{\lambda_0^{(1)}, \dots, \lambda_0^{(I)}$\}, where $\lambda_0^{(1)} = \lambda_1 + 2\sqrt{\rho_{\min}}$ with $\rho_{\min}$ being the smallest eigenvalue of $X'X/(n-1)$, and $\lambda_0^{(I)} = p^2\log p$.
+Next, we obtained an initial value of $\theta$ using the conventional PCA and repeated the following process: At $i$-th step, set $\lambda_0 = \lambda_0^{(i)}$ and chose the input values as their output values obtained from the $(i-1)$-th step.
 We repeated this $I$ times until all the values in that sequence of $\lambda_0$ are used.
 Finally, the values output from the last step are used as the initial values for the PX-EM algorithm.
 As can be seen, comparing to the PX-CAVI algorithm, obtaining the initial values of the PX-EM algorithm takes a much longer time.